0-wHiTeHand-0/DX-trailingSL/README.md

 Important: Trail only updates existing stop-loss orders.
 You have to create them manually in Darwinex before using this program.

 Important too: Because this program needs to run every time interval, you need a server or a computer that is always on.
-This program can run in different operating systems, including Linux, MacOS, Windows, *BSD, Android, Solaris, etc, as well as in different architectures, including x86, x86-64, arm, arm64, etc.
+This program can run in different operating systems, including Linux, MacOSX, Windows, *BSD, Android, Solaris, etc, as well as in different architectures, including x86, x86-64, arm, arm64, etc.

 ## Steps to use it

 ## Step 1:

-Login into Darwinex and go to the [Access to DarwinAPI](https://www.darwinex.com/data/darwin-api).
+Login into Darwinex and go to [Access to DarwinAPI](https://www.darwinex.com/data/darwin-api).
 There, generate the access tokens for the environment you want (demo or live).
 You need the 4 tokens: Access Token, Consumer Key, Consumer Secret, and Refresh Token.
 Write them in the configuration file.

 Important: These tokens are equivalent to your Darwinex password.
 If someone gets access to them, would be able to invest/disinvest and play with your money the same way as with your password.
 Protect your config file, and cancel all the access tokens [in Darwinex](https://www.darwinex.com/data/darwin-api) if you stop using this program.